 The Early Years

 When I left home, and went to University in Bath I joined the Mountaineering Club and was able to climb much more frequently.
-We had regular trips to indoor walls and weekends away.
-I developed a great circle of climbing friends (this where I met Molly) and went on multiple trips to Europe.
+We had regular trips to indoor walls and weekends away outdoors.
+I developed a great circle of climbing friends (this is where I met Molly) and went on multiple trips to Europe.
 On these I started Alpine climbing and Ice climbing too.
 During University my sight began to deteriorate more rapidly.
 While I was studying for my Ph.D. my sight dropped to a level where I could no longer read and it began to be difficult to place gear as I could no longer see whether it was properly seated.
 I also stopped being able to pick out the holds at indoor walls.
 However this didn’t stop me climbing, I just learnt to adapt with the support of my friends.

 The Real World

 After completing my Ph.D.
 I moved to the midlands and started to climb more regularly inside due to access to a good climbing wall.
 Using a laser pointer to direct me to the appropriate holds helped me to climb inside.
 I still go on many climbing trips with my friends from university.
 In April 2017, I went on a month-long self-organised expedition to Greenland.
 This was my most ambitious trip yet, camping in temperatures below -20°C and claiming the first ascents of two previously unclimbed mountains, which I believe is a first for a blind climber!
 My sight continues to deteriorate and at the time of writing I have very little vision left.
 This means that I can see a few light blurs but I cannot see my hand when I wave it in front of my face.

 I was made aware of the BMC paraclimbing series and I competed in a number of competitions in 2017/18 and must have given a good account of myself…as I was selected for the GB team!

 Following my selection, I have been training hard…